3dgeo-heidelberg/AImon/README.md

 ## 💟 Funding / Acknowledgements
 TODO: Add funding and acknoledgment

+I just add some text here to test stuff
 ## 🔔 Contact / Bugs / Feature Requests
 You think you have found a bug or have specific request for a new feature?
 Please open a new issue in the online code repository on Github.
 Also for general questions please use the issue system.